 Supervised by Prof Sir John Hills (Social Policy) and Prof Irini Moustaki (Statistics).

 (Viva voce: Feb 2020.
-Examiners: Prof Karen Rolwingson and Prof George Ploubidis.)
+Examiners: Prof Karen Rowlingson and Prof George Ploubidis.)

 Publications and working papers:

 Suh, E. (2020) Young British adults’ homeownership circumstances and the role of international transfers.
 Longitudinal and Life Course Studies.
-3(11), pp. 383-407(25), Selected as an editor’s choice article.
-Author version available here.
+3(11), pp. 383-407(25), Author version available here.
 Supplementary material here.
+Selected as an editors’ choice article & one of the top five most-read articles in the journal in 2020.

 Suh, E. and Holmes, L. (2020) Review of Sufficiency Strategies in London.
 London Innovation &Improvement Alliance (LIIA).